Azure/azure-iot-sdk-node/device/core/devdoc/device_client_requirements.md

 # Client requirements (Device client)

-The `Client` class is the historical client object that is used by devices to connect to IoT Hub and Edge Hub.
+The `Client` class is the historical client object that is used by devices to connect to Azure IoT Hub and Azure IoT Edge.
 Modules use the `ModuleClient` class.

 ## Overview